 This article may contain one or more independently chosen Amazon affiliate links.
 See full disclosure.

-Haw flakes, the candy made from haws, are a particular favorite of Chinese children.
-The candies are cut into very thin coin-like wafers and sold in tubes decorated like Chinese fireworks.
+The candies are a particular favorite of Chinese children.
+The candies are cut into very thin, coin-like wafers and sold in tubes decorated like Chinese fireworks.
 Although they are firm, when eaten they soften and become very chewy.
 Though the candies are red, this is not always due to the fruit.

 This hawthorn candy is not the only confection the fruit is used for.
 Hawthorn fruit is also used in a traditional treat called tanghulu, where the fruits are coated in hard sugar.